graphql-factory/graphql-factory/src/definition/README.md

 The `SchemaDefinition` class allows the developer to programatically build a schema definition in **GraphQL Factory Definition Format** (here on refered to as `GFD` format) using a simple yet powerful API.
+The `definition` property of a `SchemaDefinition` returns a `Promise` that resolves any asyncronous code required to complete the definition before returning a reference to the definition.

 ### .use()